krakintgithub/main/roadmap/Readme.md

 # Krakin't Dynamic Roadmap

 IN PROGRESS:
-- LinkedIn registration - Needs 7 days of an active account.
-- List the token on etherscan (pending LinkedIn and an approval)
+- List the token on etherscan (pending approval)
 - List the token on coinbase (pending etherscan)
 - Investigate exchanges and list the token on swaps, relays, exchanges etc (pending etherscan).
 - Light Paper Miner (with DApp) writeup